Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Introduction

 However, these supervised methods, in addition to being cumbersome due to the computationally demanding optimization phase, suffer from their high sensitivity to the quality of the training set.
 The latter must indeed provide diverse, abundant and representative examples of images; otherwise, mediocre or even totally aberrant results can be obtained afterwards.
-This makes their use sometimes impossible in some cases, a fortiori when noise-free images are missing.
-Unsupervised learning - a machine learning technique in which only the input noisy image is used for training - with deep neural networks was investigated as an alternative strategy \cite{DIP, N2S, S2S} but their performance are still limited when compared to their conventional counterparts \cite{BM3D, nlbayes, nlridge, WNNM, SAIST, EPLL, ksvd, PEWA, OWF}.
+This makes their use impossible in some cases, especially when noise-free images are missing (although training on datasets composed of noisy/noisy image pairs was studied in \cite{noise2noise, noisier2noise, R2R, N2V, laine, N2S, zhussip2019training}).
+To address this issue, self-supervised learning - a machine learning technique in which only the input noisy image is used for training - with deep neural networks was investigated as an alternative strategy \cite{S2S, DIP, N2S, ZS-N2N, rethinking, N2F} but their performance is still limited when compared to their conventional counterparts \cite{BM3D, nlbayes, nlridge, WNNM, NCSR, SAIST, ksvd, PEWA, OWF, TWSC, EPLL_unsupervised}.